Too Many Mornings

 Various television credits include The Agatha Christie Hour for Thames TV, The Life and Times of David Lloyd George for BBC Wales, and two Royal Variety performances.

-Along with many engagements on Friday Night is Music Night for BBC Radio Two, Leo played Principal Roles in two of the Radio Two Musicals produced by John Langridge.
+Along with many engagements on Friday Night is Music Night for BBC Radio Two, Leo played Principal Roles in two of the Radio 3 Musicals produced by John Langridge.

 He has also choreographed Gigi in London's West End and regional productions of A Chorus Line and Chess as well as a revue at Chichester Festival Studio Theatre.